 There’s a reason for this.
 Most people are right-handed, so by driving on the left, that’d place their stronger hand in the best position to greet those coming the other way, or whack them with a sword, as seemed most appropriate.

 It made sense in other ways, too.
 Driving on the left meant that people leading horses could hold the reins in their right hand and walk at the edge of the road, which was least likely to be a sea of mud.
 Most people find it easier to mount a horse from its left, too.

-The standard explanation for this is that it’s all Napoleon’s fault.
-He was left-handed, it’s said, and so was more comfortable on the right hand side of the road.
+The standard explanation for what changed is that it’s all Napoleon’s fault.
+He was left-handed, it’s said, and so was more comfortable on the right-hand side of the road.
 And one of the things you get to do when you conquer most of Europe is make people drive how you want them to.

 This seems to be a bit of a myth, however.
 While it was Napoleon’s empire that standardised much of Europe, there’s no evidence he was just being personally awkward.
-Some stories actually credit a revolutionary proclamation which argued that, because the aristocrats had rode on the left, the revolutionary thing to do would be to drive on the right.
+Some stories actually credit a revolutionary proclamation that argued that, because the aristocrats had ridden on the left, the revolutionary thing to do would be to drive on the right.

 No one seems to know for certain.
 And the US switched from left- to right-hand driving without any help from Napoleon – though again, whether this came about because of the mechanics of driving wagons that required several horses, or whether it was the work of standardisation-fan Henry Ford, is just as contested.

 The fact people drive on opposite sides of the road on either side of the English Channel, the Himalayas or the Sea of Japan doesn’t really matter much.
 Huge impassable natural features are generally a pretty good way of forcing people to think about which side of the road they’re meant to be on.